 Kolaches are Czech pastries.
 Traditionally they are not cookies, but doughy yeast buns filled with jam or poppy seeds.
-In my family we always make a cookie version and I have to confess that I’ve eaten a bunch of these prematurely.
+In my family we always make this jam-filled cookie version.

 My sister-in-law Stacy, who is also of Czech heritage, has a family recipe for the bun version that she’s promised to share with me soon. (hint hint Stacy!) | UPDATE| she shared the recipe and I’ll make them this year for the holidays!